Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Numerical results

 where $\rho_\omega={a^2 \omega_{\rm Lab}\over 4\pi}$ is the laser photon density~\cite{Greiner:1992bv} with ${1\over 2\rho_\omega} \varGamma$ being the scattering cross section~\cite{Greiner:1992bv}, and $\mathcal{L}$ is the integrated luminosity.
 The luminosity is given by

-where $N_e=1.5\times 10^9$ denotes the number of electrons in a bunch in the electron beam of the European XFEL (EuXFEL) accelerator used for the LUXE experiment~\cite{LUXE:2023crk}, $N_b=2700$ is the number of individual bunches in the beam~\cite{LUXE:2023crk}, $f$ is the laser operating frequency of $1~{\rm Hz}$~\cite{LUXE:2023crk}, $\ell\simeq 50~{\rm \mu m}$ is the electron pathlength through the laser focus~\cite{Bamber:1999zt}, and $t=5\times 10^6~{\rm s}$ is the physics data taking time after taking into account the LUXE data taking efficiency of $75\%$~\cite{LUXE:2023crk}.
+where $N_e=1.5\times 10^9$ denotes the number of electrons in a bunch in the electron beam of the European XFEL (EuXFEL) accelerator used for the LUXE experiment~\cite{LUXE:2023crk}, $N_b=2700$ is the number of individual bunches in the beam~\cite{LUXE:2023crk}, $f=1~{\rm Hz}$ is the laser operating frequency~\cite{LUXE:2023crk}, $\ell\simeq 50~{\rm \mu m}$ is the electron pathlength through the laser focus~\cite{Bamber:1999zt}, and $t=5\times 10^6~{\rm s}$ is the physics data-taking time after taking into account the LUXE data taking efficiency of $75\%$~\cite{LUXE:2023crk}.
 We obtain $\mathcal{L}\simeq 0.6~{\rm ab}^{-1}$ by choosing $\eta=0.3$ and the above parameters.
 This luminosity is too conservative to give sizable constraints on the new physics energy scale.
 Higher laser intensity can give larger number density $\rho_\omega$, and hence larger luminosity.
-However, higher intensity may affect the stability of laser system.
+However, higher intensity may affect the stability of the laser system.
 On the other hand, it is easier to enhance the luminosity by increasing the number of electrons in each bunch or the operating frequency.
 For instance, the BESIII experiment can achieve an operating frequency above 1\,kHz~\cite{BESIII:2009fln}.
 Thus, a much higher luminosity can be expected.

-We assume the observed signal event number as $N_s=10$ with $E_{\rm Lab}=14~{\rm GeV}, \mathcal{L}=0.6~{\rm ab}^{-1}$ and obtain the projected limits on the energy scale of DM EFT as shown in Figs.~\ref{fig:CS:SP}, \ref{fig:CS:VA} and \ref{fig:CS:ME}.
-The reachable bound of the UV energy scale is about 1 GeV for the dimension-6 operators and $m_\chi<1~{\rm MeV}$.
+We assume the observed signal event number to be $N_s=10$ with $E_{\rm Lab}=14~{\rm GeV}$, $\mathcal{L}=0.6~{\rm ab}^{-1}$ and obtain the projected limits on the energy scale of DM EFT as shown in Figs.~\ref{fig:CS:SP}, \ref{fig:CS:VA} and \ref{fig:CS:ME}.
+The reachable bound for the UV energy scale is about 1 GeV for the dimension-6 operators and $m_\chi<1~{\rm MeV}$.
 For the dimension-5 magnetic (electric) dipole operator, the expected bound can reach as high as $2\times 10^4~{\rm GeV}$ ($3\times 10^3~{\rm GeV}$).
 For comparison, the limits~\cite{Liang:2024ecw} from direct detection experiments PandaX-4T~\cite{PandaX:2022xqx}, XENON1T~\cite{XENON:2019gfn} and XENON10~\cite{Essig:2017kqs} are also shown.
-Although they can reach higher UV energy scale, these direct detections and others~\cite{CDEX:2022kcd,DAMIC-M:2023gxo,SENSEI:2023zdf,SENSEI:2024yyt} are difficult to probe the regime of DM mass smaller than 1 MeV.
+Although they can reach a higher UV energy scale, these direct detection experiments and others~\cite{CDEX:2022kcd,DAMIC-M:2023gxo,SENSEI:2023zdf,SENSEI:2024yyt} are difficult to probe the regime of DM mass smaller than 1 MeV.